AlyIbrahim/ms-ssis/README.md

 # Containerizing Microsoft SQL Server Integration Services (SSIS)
-Building Linux based containers that has Microsoft SQL Server Integration Services installed
+This repo can be used to build Linux based containers that has Microsoft SQL Server Integration Services installed